PKozdra/dom6-mod-merger/README.md

 ## Acknowledgments

 - [Illwinter Game Design](https://www.illwinter.com/) for Dominions 6
-- [@djmcgill / David McGillicuddy](https://github.com/djmcgill) for original version of Domingler, from which original regexes for mod parsing are used
+- [@djmcgill / David McGillicuddy](https://github.com/djmcgill) for original version of Domingler, from which regexes for mod parsing are used in this application